brianmayeshiro/brianmayeshiro.github.io/projects/White-Tulip.md

 <img class="ui image medium centered" src="../images/white_tulip_cover_art1.jpg">

 ***Update May 13, 2021:*** As of late 2019, White Tulip has halted development due to burnout and as a result is unlikely to resume development.
-However, there are plans to showcase the unfinished product via livestream and/or releasing a playable build in the future, but no determined date.
+However, there are plans to showcase the unfinished product via livestream and/or releasing a playable build in the future.

 ## Background
 Made in [Unity C#](https://unity3d.com/) and the [Corgi Engine](http://corgi-engine.moremountains.com/), White Tulip (WT) is a 2D Puzzle Platformer about overcoming Depression and PTSD.